The Advantages of intermix.io (and a little Amazon Redshift training)

 - Several analytics databases process data and warehouse it

 - An orchestration layer coordinates the flow of data between databases

 Data lake architectures pose new challenges.
-Since data is stored without any oversight of the contents, the data needs to have defined mechanisms for cataloging in order to make it usable.
-Without this, data cannot be found or trusted.
-So meeting the needs of the company requires that data assembly lines assign governance consistency and access controls to the data lake.
+Since lakes store their data without any oversight of the contents, the data needs to have defined mechanisms for cataloging in order to make it usable.
+Without this, data isn’t reliable.
+Companies need data pipelines that offer governance consistency and access controls to the data lake.